Zimbwa03/NerdX/DEPLOYMENT.md

 ### Common Issues:

 #### 1. Build Failures
-- Check that all dependencies in `requirements.txt` are compatible with Python 3.11
+- Check that all dependencies in `requirements.txt` are compatible with Python 3.13
 - Ensure no syntax errors in Python files
 - Verify all import paths are correct
+- The build command now upgrades pip, setuptools, and wheel before installing packages

 #### 2. Runtime Errors
 - Check the application logs in Render dashboard